-With a Simple Life policy, you can buy between $100,000 and $500,000 of TPD Cover, in $25,000 increments.
-For example, you can buy $325,000 worth of TPD Cover, but you can’t buy $320,000 worth.
-The cover amount you choose is known as your TPD Cover benefit and is confirmed on your policy schedule.
+With a Simple Life policy, you can have between $100,000 and $500,000 of TPD Cover, in $25,000 increments.
+Your cover is known as your TPD Cover benefit and is confirmed on your policy schedule.
 This lump sum benefit will only be paid once.

 Definition of permanently disabled

 Permanently disabled means a medical practitioner has certified you meet one of the following criteria:

 This is when illness or injury results in the complete and irrecoverable loss of the use of:

 This may include quadriplegia, paraplegia, diplegia and hemiplegia.